Did Rashad Evans' Career Just End in Mexico City?

 Everything that made Evans a legend was gone: explosiveness, athleticism, unpredictability and ever-underrated in-fight intellect.
 It looked to anyone who knew what he once was like he was a man who had lived a long, hard 37 years on this planet and that fighting in a steel cage on a Saturday night was the last thing he should be doing.

-It would almost be insulting to Evans, owner of light heavyweight wins over legends like Chuck Liddell, Tito Ortiz, Rampage Jackson and Dan Henderson, if it didn't appear to be his own insistence at continuing a so obviously deleterious MMA career that was keeping him active.
+It would almost be insulting to Evans, owner of light heavyweight wins over legends such as Chuck Liddell, Tito Ortiz, Rampage Jackson and Dan Henderson, if it didn't appear to be his own insistence at continuing a so obviously deleterious MMA career that was keeping him active.

 This is a man who was a UFC champion during the sport's greatest boom, a man who was capable of drawing as many eyes and dollars as the best in the business.
-He's every bit the Hall of Famer contemporaries such as BJ Penn, Georges St-Pierre, Matt Hughes and Forrest Griffin are, and he holds convincing wins over almost every big name from his era.
+He's every bit the Hall of Famer contemporaries such as BJ Penn, Matt Hughes and Forrest Griffin are, and he holds convincing wins over almost every big name from his era.

 And now he's losing to Alvey on free television?
 On an event that got less attention than Joe Rogan's interview selections?